The Great Weapon Battle Master Fighter

 This is the same deal as Pushing Attack.
 It deals extra damage and forces a Strength saving throw from the target.
 However, in this case, a failed save knocks the target prone.

-If you can combo this with your first attack of the round and have a couple of melee-centric party members take their turns before the creature is able to stand up, this can be an exceptional maneuver.
+If you can combo this with your first attack of the round and have a couple of melee-centric party members take their turns before the creature can stand up, this can be an exceptional maneuver.
 Each melee attack made on a prone target is made at advantage.

 This is an excellent maneuver with the right party.